 Organizationally, Iran's armed forces are divided to perform functions appropriate to their roles.
 The Islamic Revolutionary Guard Corps (IRGC, known in Persian as the Sepah-e-Pasdaran Enghelab Islami) controls the Basij (Mobilization of the Oppressed) volunteer militia that has been the main instrument to repress domestic dissent.
-The IRGC also has a national defense role and it and the regular military (Artesh)-the national army that existed under the former Shah-report to a joint headquarters, headed by Dr. Hassan Firuzabadi.
+The IRGC also has a national defense role and it and the regular military (Artesh)-the national army that existed under the former Shah-report to a joint headquarters.
+On June 28, 2016, Supreme Leader Khamene'i replaced the longtime Chief of Staff (head) of the Joint Headquarters, Dr. Hassan Firuzabadi, with Maj.
+Gen. Mohammad Hossein Bagheri.
+Bagheri is was an early recruit to the IRGC and fought against Kurdish insurgents and in the Iran-Iraq War.
+About 56 years old, Bagheri has not publicly expressed strong views on major issues.
 The Artesh is deployed mainly at bases outside major cities and its leaders have publicly asserted that the regular military does not have a mandate to suppress public demonstrations and will not do so.

 The IRGC Navy and regular Navy (Islamic Republic of Iran Navy, IRIN) are distinct forces; the IRIN has responsibility for the Gulf of Oman, whereas the IRGC Navy has responsibility for the closer-in Persian Gulf and Strait of Hormuz.
 The regular Air Force controls most of Iran's combat aircraft, whereas the IRGC Air Force runs Iran's ballistic missile programs.
 Iran has a small number of warships on its Caspian Sea coast.
 In January 2014, Iran sent some warships into the Atlantic Ocean for the first time ever, presumably to try to demonstrate growing naval strength.
+In July 2016, the commander of the regular Navy, Rear Admiral Habibollah Sayyari, said that Iran would establish a presence in the Atlantic of unspecified duration.